 In the state of California there are actually two classes of motorcycle licenses: M1 and M2.
 With an M2 license you can only operate motorized bicycles, mopeds or any bicycle with an attached motor, but with an M1 license you can operate any two-wheel motorcycle and any vehicles covered in class M2.
 To keep things simple we’ll go ahead and assume that you are interested in learning about acquiring an M1 license and will therefore only address M1 licenses and permits moving forward.

-Some insurance companies will offer discounts on motorcycle insurance premiums for riders that have completed an MSF Basic RiderCourse.
-Make sure you check with your insurance agent about possible premium discounts as these savings often mean that the Basic RiderCourse pays for itself within a year or two.
+Some insurance companies will offer discounts on motorcycle insurance premiums for riders that have completed an CMSP MTC.
+Make sure you check with your insurance agent about possible premium discounts as these savings often mean that the CMSP MTC really pays off.

-Finally, BMW of North America has its’ own way of encouraging riders to participate in the MSF Basic RiderCourse with their new ‘Ride Smart Reward’ program.
-This program basically entitles MSF grads to $500 of free BMW Riders’ Apparel with the purchase of a new BMW Motorcycle within 90 days of completing the MSF Basic RiderCourse.
+Finally, BMW of North America has its’ own way of encouraging riders to participate in proper rider training with their ‘Ride Smart Reward’ program.
+This program basically entitles CMSP MTC to $500 of free BMW Riders’ Apparel with the purchase of a new BMW Motorcycle within 90 days of completing their course.
 For more information on this program please visit our ‘Ride Smart Reward’ information page here.

 The simple answer to this question is, YES!
 I’m sure everyone expects to hear that from a BMW Motorcycle dealer but we’ve seen this work time and again and here’s why.